Mairho/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating ascript that creates a directory
+creating a script that creates a directory